 - severe skin reactions such as blisters, and bleeding of the lips, eyes, mouth nose or genitals

 - chest pain

-- unexpected muscle pain, tenderness or weakness not caused by exercise, particularly if you also feel unwell with or without fever
+- unexpected muscle pain, tenderness or weakness not caused by exercise, particularly if you also feel unwell or have a fever

 - sudden onset of severe abdominal pain associated with nausea (feeling sick) and vomiting (being sick); these may indicate inflammation of the pancreas.

 - yellowing of skin and whites of eyes with decreased appetite, abdominal pain, unexplained fatigue, dark coloured urine or pale coloured stool; these may indicate liver problems.